 Note: this trip will include two evenings of observing as guests of Rose City Astronomers.
 Evenings under the stars can be quite cold in September and clear skies are not guaranteed.
 Conditions at Camp Hancock are primitive.
 We will be sleeping two nights on thin mattresses on bunkbeds in shared bunkhouses.
 As the camp is set up for dark sky observing, astronomically appropriate (low-intensity) red LEDs will be provided for navigating in nighttime.
 Restrooms are 10-50 yards away.
 No food is allowed in cabins.
 Cars are off limits at night at because of car lights.
 Daytime will include hiking over rough terrain in hot weather.
 Rattlesnakes and ticks have been observed on the trail.
 Trip leader is alleged to snore.

 Friday, Sept.
 14

-- Morning: drive to Clarno Palisades (approximately 4 hours from Portland Metro area).
+- Morning: Drive to Clarno Palisades Picnic Area.
+Please allow approximately 4 hours from Portland Metro area.

 Saturday, Sept.
 15

 - Breakfast with our sleepier RCA comrades.

 - Lecture with Dr. Nick Famoso: this lecture will be similar to the one he gave at our picnic.

 - Hike to Historic Nut Beds with Nick.
 Some may want to continue on to hike the entire GeoLoop trail.

 - Informal discussion/fossil identification with Bill Orr in "Lon's Lab"